-LFG recently partnered with Doctors Without Quarters (DWOQ), which specializes in helping physicians and other healthcare professionals manage their debt.
+Doctors Without Quarters (DWOQ) specializes in helping physicians and other healthcare professionals manage their debt.
+They have helped hundreds of Larson Financial Group clients reduce their cost of debt over the last few years.
 As an advocate to borrowers, and beholden to no one lender or servicer, DWOQ intimately understands the refinancing marketplace for doctors.
 They offer a free refinancing suitability analysis to physicians who are interested in pursuing this opportunity.
 Their expert team of loan advisors will consider your career path, financial goals, loan portfolio and credit profile to help you determine if refinancing is a good fit.
 If so, they will serve as your advocate to help you shop the marketplace, streamline the application process, broker the best deal and lock in a refinance that meets your needs and maximizes your savings potential.
 There is no charge for this service.
 If you are interested in the federal repayment and forgiveness programs, they can also assist in this area by offering thorough loan consultations during which a loan advisor will explain the programs in-depth and conduct a detailed analysis to show exactly what payments and savings would look like.
 To learn more, contact your LFG Advisor, or visit DWOQ’s website at www.DWOQ.com .

 - Ashley Eneriz, “Student Loan Refinancing: The Pros and Cons” (May 2017). http://www.investopedia.com/articles/personal-finance/011916/student-loan-refinancing-pros-and-cons.asp